 The pre-select application process is only available to current Utah State University DPD students or its graduates.

-Instructions for pre-select are outlined at the bottom of this page under Pre-Select Application Process.
+Instructions for pre-select are outlined here: Pre-Select Application Process.

 DICAS online application and supplemental application materials are due for all other applicants.